 For the November General Election:

-- Bringing it to the County Board of Elections Office no later than November 2nd by 9pm.
+- Bringing it to your County Board of Elections Office no later than November 8th by 9pm.

-- Bringing it to an early voting poll site between October 23rd and October 31st
+- Bringing it to an early voting poll site in your county between October 29th and November 6th.

-- Bringing it to a poll site on November 2nd by 9pm.
+- Bringing it to a poll site in your county on November 8th by 9pm.

 Mail Time Considerations When Returning an Absentee Ballot

 When mailing your completed ballot, the USPS recommends that voters allow enough time for ballots to be returned to the Board, which is generally seven days ahead of the general election.
 Voters who mail in their ballots on Election Day must be aware of the posted collection times on collection boxes and at the Postal Service’s retail facilities, and that ballots entered after the last posted collection time will not be postmarked until the following business day.

 There are certain errors or problems that can occur when a voter completes an absentee ballot envelope.
 Many of these errors or problems are curable by means of filing a cure statement with your board of elections.
 If your ballot envelope has a curable defect, you will receive a notice from the board of elections.
 The cure process is described here ( pdf 105KB).